Don’t believe everything you see in the media, that includes social media as well.

 There’s no cookie-cutter path for you to follow.
 It’s more like a toddler learning their shapes and trying to bake cookies at the same time.
 There will be imperfections, and that’s okay.
 You’re still learning.

 They say seven is a lucky number, and thankfully, I now know that quitting isn’t something that will benefit me in the end.
 In fact, each time I thought about giving up, there was a reason why I needed to try harder.
-And that’s exactly what I did.
+That’s exactly what I did.
 I hope you do the same in whatever it is you’re pouring your heart on.

 Remember, you define your own success.